SneakyBobito/face-doc/usage/basics.rst

 A sql script including some data identical to the one used for the following examples is available here : :download:`lemon-model.sql <../resources/lemon-model.sql>`.

 We consider that you know how to generate the models for your project.
-If no have a look at the :doc:`models generations <../installation/generation>` section
+If no, then have a look at the :doc:`models generations <../installation/generation>` section

 All the following examples include the ``$pdo`` variable already instantiated :

 .. code-block:: php

+    <?php

     // All Face access to the database are made through a PDO object
     $pdo = new PDO('mysql:host=localhost;dbname=lemon-test', 'root', 'root');